-People rarely talk about capacity planning – perhaps because it’s seen as one of the less creative parts of project management.
+People rarely talk about capacity planning—perhaps because it’s seen as one of the least creative parts of project management.
 Nonetheless, it’s essential you get it right.
 Without solid capacity planning, you can’t realistically hope to deliver projects on time without compromising others or exhausting your team.
 Here’s how to nail capacity planning every time in just five simple steps.

 At its most basic, capacity planning means mapping out all the project work you have to do and calculating how long it’s going to take you, within the constraints of time and manpower.
 That includes fitting new work harmoniously alongside existing plans, staff leave and client commitments.
-So, very simply: understanding the limits of your productivity and working effectively within them.
+So, very simply: capacity planning is about understanding the limits of your available resources and working effectively within them.

-But it’s also about distributing work intelligently among your team.
-Assigning too much work to a select few team members is quick road to stress and burn out, which limits your productivity and limits the quality of project output.
+But it’s also about distributing work intelligently to get the most from your team.
+Assigning too much work to a select few team members is quick road to stress and burn out, which limits your productivity and the quality of project output.
 Conversely, assigning too little work to each employee is an inefficient use of resources, which will limit project profitability and disengage your employees.

-Good capacity planning essentially boils down to good knowledge sharing – keeping all team work visible, sharing insights and experience from previous projects, synching schedules and monitoring workloads once projects go live.
-At the backbone of all of that lies a solid project tracking tool is a no-brainer for keeping the entire process efficient, accurate and effortless.
+Good capacity planning essentially boils down to effective knowledge sharing—keeping all team work visible, sharing insights and experiences from previous projects, synching schedules and monitoring workloads once projects go live.
+At the backbone of all of that lies a solid project tracking tool, which helps project teams to keep the entire process efficient, accurate and effortless.
 Using Timely as an example, here's how capacity planning works in five steps.

 Firstly, you need to get an overview of all the work required for your project.
 The best way of doing this is to look at data from similar past projects to understand the people, tasks and time you'll likely need.
 There’s a long-winded and fast approach to doing this.

 The long-winded one requires you to ask each team member to write down everything they did on a previous project and estimate how long each individual task took, using the formula: X hours per week to do Y task.
 Employees need to think carefully about all the tools they use, since administrative project tasks – like emailing clients, traveling to meetings or having a quick project catch-up – often go unreported when using this method.